Bieber strikes out 11 as streaking Indians shut out Pirates

 BANISHED PITCHERS UPDATE

-Cleveland right-hander Zach Plesac was scheduled to pitch a simulated game Thursday at the team’s alternate training site in Eastlake, Ohio, after righty Mike Clevinger worked five innings in the same circumstances on Wednesday.
+Plesac was scheduled to pitch a simulated game Thursday in Eastlake.
+Clevinger worked five innings in the same circumstances on Wednesday.

-Plesac and Clevinger were sent to the alternate site last week.
-They broke COVID-19 protocols by leaving the team hotel the previous weekend in Chicago.
+GM Mike Chernoff declined to say when Plesac and Clevinger might rejoin the team.

 SEE YA LATER